emb-riscv/specs-markdown/improvements-upon-privileged.md

-After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a RISC-V microcontroller profile is the capability of running full blown operating system, that use virtual memory and supervisor modes (like Unix and derivatives); as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are
+After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a RISC-V microcontroller profile is the capability to run a full-blown operating system, that uses virtual memory and supervisor modes (like Unix and derivatives); as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are